-The 20 Best Beard Styles of 2021
+The 20 best beard styles of 2021

 They said the beard boom was just a fad, but here we are with beards as popular as ever before.
 Not even a global pandemic could put the brakes on our whisker fixation.
 From lockdown beards to mask-friendly manes, facial hair is still all the rage.